Pears (soap): Marketing

-The first of the famous Pears soap marketing campaigns used Giovanni Focardi's most well-known statue, You dirty boy!, exhibited at the Exposition Universelle de Paris in 1878.
-The statue was so popular that Pears purchased the rights to produce copies as advertisements for its soap products.
-The statues were in terracotta, plaster and metal, and were used in shop counter displays.
+The first of the Pears marketing campaigns used Florentine artist, Giovanni Focardi's statuette, You dirty boy!, commissioned by A. & F. Pears and exhibited at the Exposition Universelle de Paris in 1878.
+The statue was so popular that Pears also purchased the copyright.
+These reproductions, intended for shop counter displays, were made in terracotta, plaster, and metal.

-From the late 19th century, Pears soap became famous for its marketing, masterminded by Barratt.
-Its campaign using John Everett Millais' painting Bubbles continued over many decades.
-As with many other brands at the time, at the beginning of the 20th century, Pears also used its product as a sign of the prevailing European concept of the "civilizing mission" of empire and trade, in which the soap stood for progress.
+From the late 19th century, Pears' Soap became closely associated with early developments in brand advertising, particularly under the direction of Barratt.
+In 1886, Barratt purchased John Everett Millais' painting Bubbles, a portrait of Millais' grandson.
+He reproduced the image with the addition of a bar of soap and the Pears name.
+The resulting advertisement became one of the most recognized examples of "artistic" advertising—a trend in the 1880s that involved reproductions of works by Royal Academicians to lend products respectability and appeal to middle-income consumers.
+As with many other brands at the time, at the beginning of the 20th century, Pears also adopted marketing themes aligned with imperial ideologies, using its product as a sign of the prevailing European concept of the "civilizing mission" of empire and trade, in which the soap stood for progress.